Home » Bayes’ Theorem Can Calculate Probable Truth

 Bayes’ Theorem: A Probability Theory

 As we said above, Bayes’ Theorem is probability theory.
-That is, it’s a calculation of the likely-hood.
+That is, it’s a calculation of the likelihood.
 To clarify the terms:

-- Probability works like this: It’s a number value assigned to the likely-hood of something happening.
+Probability works like this: It’s a number value assigned to the likelihood of something happening.

 Bayes’ Theorem: What are the Odds?
 We can answer that.